webeli/Multiplayer-realtime-game-with-Phaser-Firebase-and-ES6/README.md

 ES6 [is the future](http://www.ecma-international.org/publications/standards/Ecma-262.htm)!

-Anyways, I been using ES6 for a while in other personal projects, and I currently prefer it over ES5 and Typescript.
+Anyways, I've been using ES6 for a while in other personal projects, and I currently prefer it over ES5 and Typescript.
 I found the new Class-based syntax to be a better fit for my developer needs.
 Unfortunately, the best way to access all the features of the new standard is by using a transpiler.
 This boilerplate is an attempt to reduce the time spent configurating a project and installing dependencies by providing a template that can work as an scaffold for any Phaser game.